 - Did you analyze the quality of what you got back?
 For instance, did you compare the quality of results against a gold standard?
 Did you compare different QC strategies?

 - What analysis did you perform on quality?

 - What questions did you investigate?
 What conclusions did you reach?

 - Do you have a graph analyzing quality?
-If you have a graph analyzing quality, include a link to a PNG file of the graph here.
+If you have a graph analyzing quality, include the graph here.